google-deepmind/mujoco/doc/XMLreference.rst

    This attribute specifies the size of the square texture used for shadow mapping.
 Higher values result is smoother shadows.
 The size of the area over which a :ref:`light <light>` can cast shadows also affects smoothness, so these settings should be adjusted jointly.
 The default here is somewhat conservative.
 Most modern GPUs are able to handle significantly larger textures without slowing down.
-The OSX version of MuJoCo does not presently render shadows, because Apple does not support the necessary compatibility contexts.
-When MuJoCo detects that shadow mapping (or any other advanced feature) is not supported by the video driver, it automatically disables that feature.
 :at:`offsamples`: :at-val:`int, "4"`
    This attribute specifies the number of multi-samples for offscreen rendering.
 Larger values produce better anti-aliasing but can slow down the GPU.
 Set this to 0 to disable multi-sampling.
 Note that this attribute only